incredible-marketing Arrow

 Trauma-informed care offers hope for positive solutions

-Trauma-informed care (TIC) assumes that you have a history of trauma in your life.
-Trauma-informed care (TIC) sees the trauma-related symptoms and acknowledges their role in your life.
-Trauma-informed care (TIC) gives you the opportunity to be a partner in your health care and contribute to your treatment plan.
-You can verbalize your needs to develop a partnership with your health care team and develop a solid, trusting relationship with your team, which improves the outcome of your treatment plan and makes it much more successful.
+Trauma-based care assumes that you have a history of trauma in your life.
+We at The Guest House prefer to call it trauma-specific care as we are experts in recognizing trauma-related symptoms and acknowledging their role in your life.
+Trauma-specific care gives you the opportunity to be a partner in your health care and contribute to your treatment plan.
+You can verbalize your needs to develop a partnership with your healthcare team and develop a solid, trusting relationship with your team, which improves the outcome of your treatment plan and makes it much more successful.

-The goal of trauma-informed care is to avoid re-traumatizing you during your care.
+The goal of trauma-specific care is to avoid re-traumatizing you during your care.
 Re-traumatizing can happen unintentionally when something occurs that causes you to relive the prior event at that moment.
-Trauma-informed care has the goal of helping you find purpose in your life while reducing distress and problems.
+Trauma-specific care has the goal of helping you find purpose in your life while reducing distress and problems.
 It can assist you in making good choices for a positive future.

 The goal is to help you renew your identity to see yourself not as your trauma but as someone who has the tools to reduce stress and make healthy choices for living.
 The medical community is seeking not to find out what is “wrong with you,” but to understand “what has happened to you.”